JustinGOSSES/predictatops/README_0.rst

 <https://www.abstractsonline.com/pp8/#!/6795/presentation/3405/>`_. that will be given at AAPG ACE 2019.

 Development was in `this repo, MannvilleGroup_Strat_Hackathon
 <https://github.com/JustinGOSSES/MannvilleGroup_Strat_Hackathon.html/>`_. but is now moving here as the code gets cleaned and modulized.
 This project is under active development.
-Significant portions of the code still only exist on MannvilleGroup_Strat_Hackathon repo at this time.
+A few portions of the code still only exist on MannvilleGroup_Strat_Hackathon repo at this time.
+This is a nights and weekend side project, but will continue to be developed by the main developer.

 [these are in progress]